 The simplified regime works well for many freelancers.

-But it only works properly if you treat your expenses seriously.
+But to get the full benefit out of it you must treat your expenses seriously.

 Keeping the right invoices and identifying them correctly is often the difference between paying the tax you should pay and paying more than necessary.